-Project Co-leads: Dr. Pamela Ebstyne King, Dr. Justin Barrett, Dr. Jim Furrow
+Project Co-Leads: Dr. Pamela Ebstyne King, Dr. Justin Barrett, Dr. Jim Furrow

 Consultants: Dr. Sarah Schnitker, Social Science; Dr. Oliver Crisp, Theology; Dr. William Whitney, Theological and Psychological Integration

-Doctoral Student Researchers: Tyler Greenway, M.Div.
+Doctoral Student Researchers: Tyler Greenway

-Protect dates: May 1, 2013 – August 31, 2015
+Project Dates: May 1, 2013 – August 31, 2015

-Funded by: The BioLogos Foundation
+Funded By: The BioLogos Foundation at $151,099

 Even for Christians open to evolutionary creation, evolutionary psychology is still regarded with anything from suspicion to outright hostility.
 With its emphasis on humans as gene-vehicles or reproductive machines, surely the underlying teleology of evolutionary psychology is antithetical to Christianity, right?
 Perhaps not.
 Because Christian psychologists have largely stayed away from evolutionary psychology, the metaphysical and ethical assumptions of its non-theist practitioners have tended to become passively accepted and conflated with the genuine scientific insights of this area of science.
 Evolutionary psychology need not be practiced in a way hostile to theism or Christianity, but holds intellectual and methodological resources that may invigorate Christian psychology around some of humanity’s biggest questions.
 We will demonstrate the fruitfulness of placing evolutionary psychology and Christian theological anthropology into direct conversation by considering the question: What is human thriving?